dreemproject/dreemgl/docs/guides/toolkit/README.md

-# DreemGL Visual Toolkit
+# DreemGL Visual Layout Toolkit

-The `toolkit` widget can be a helpful tool when designing a new compositions.
+The `layout toolkit` widget is designed for laying out new compositions.

 ## Setting Up

-Currently `toolkit` is somewhat limited to compositions with simple render functions (particularly functions without loops or flow control logic).
-The simplest way to ensure this is to begin with a blank `toolkit` application and only add more complext logic by hand after visual layout and design is futher along when the toolkit is no longer necessary.
+The `layout toolkit` is for prototyping user interfaces and as such is limited to compositions with simple render functions (particularly functions without loops or flow control logic).
+The simplest way to begin is with a blank `toolkit` application to complete the visual layout and design.
+Then, more complex logic can be added when the application is developed.
+The purpose of this guide is to describe the process of prototping visual layout.

 For example: